desiborisovab/movie-chatbot/README.md

-# Movie Chatbot
+# CinemaScribe

-LSTM + Attention language model trained on Wikipedia movie plots.
-Retrieves a matching movie from the database and generates a plot continuation.
+A movie plot generation system built with an LSTM + Attention language model trained on Wikipedia movie plots.
+Given a search query, CinemaScribe finds the closest matching movie in the database and generates a plot-style continuation in the voice of that film.

+> **What it is:** a retrieval + generation pipeline
+> **What it is not:** a question-answering chatbot

 ---